BSalita/SH_Bidding/README.md

 ## An implementation of an AI which bids contract bridge deals at a superhuman level

 ### What is this project?
-The project's goal is to create an AI model which exceeds human abilities in analytics and bidding.
-The bidding system used is GIB
+The project's goal is to create an AI foundational model which exceeds human abilities in analytics and bidding.
+The foundational model is largely based on BBO's GIB bidding system.

-### Who is this for?
+### Who is this project for?
-This project is for software developers needing an open source implementation of bridge superhuman game analysis and bidding.
+This project is for software developers.
+It is not for end user consumption.

 ### General Prerequisites
     python